 Excavation support and shoring decisions can be complicated.
-The amount of soil conditions and variables that go into defining the problem and the shoring system alternatives to choose from can be overwhelming.
-The results of getting it wrong can be very expensive, while being overly cautious can result in not getting awarded the job or excessive costs when you do get the job.
+The number of soil conditions and variables that go into defining the problem and the shoring system alternatives to choose from can be overwhelming.
+The results of getting it wrong can be very expensive while being overly cautious can result in not getting awarded the job or excessive costs when you do get the job.
 This article discusses the process of shoring situation definition and resolution.

 - Is the soil cohesive or non-cohesive?